Graylog2/documentation/pages/upgrade/graylog-3.0.rst

 work any longer and stop the new content packs from loading.
 If the content packs page does not finish loading we recommend to remove the old content packs from your MongoDB.
-For that, please connect to your mongodb and remove all content packs with following command:
+For that, please connect to your MongoDB shell and remove all content packs with following command:

 .. code:: java